-Whether you have a baby kitten or a sweet dog that is getting up in years, Bell County Animal Clinic has a wellness package designed for your pet!
+Whether you have a baby kitten or a sweet dog that is getting on in years Bell County Animal Clinic has a wellness package designed for your pet!
 At each phase of a pet’s life there are different health needs, just like in humans.
 The cost of preventative medicine is always less expensive and more effective than treatment once an ailment begins.
-The caring doctors at Bell County have designed our health and wellness packages with the prevention of common pet issues in mind.
+The caring doctors at Bell County Animal Clinic have designed our health and wellness packages with the prevention of common pet issues in mind.

 As your pet matures from a puppy or kitten to a young animal, vaccine boosters and continued heartworm and parasite preventatives continue to be very important, and other health considerations are included in Bell County Animal Clinic’s wellness packages.
 Even as young as one year of age, pets begin to need regular dental care both at home as well as from an experienced veterinarian.
 Our caring doctors and staff will clean and polish your pet’s teeth, and teach you the best methods of cleaning at home as well.
 Nutritional counseling is important as your pet continues to grow to determine which food and proper quantities are right for your pet.

 Remember that just like people, pets needs begin to change as they grow from small animals to senior pets.
-At Bell County, our caring and experienced doctors have a wellness program for your pet regardless of their current age.
+Our caring and experienced doctors have a wellness program for your pet regardless of their current age.
 Call Bell County Animal Clinic to schedule an appointment for your pet today!